-We are one of the most experienced clinics in the Pacific Northwest with regard to preimplantation genetic diagnosis (PGD).
+We are one of the most experienced clinics in the Pacific Northwest with regard to preimplantation genetic testing, an umbrella term that refers to both PGT-A (Preimplantation Genetic Testing for Aneuploidies) or single gene disorders (PGT-M).
 We have been carrying out embryo biopsies since 2003, allowing parents more choices than they were previously allowed in their reproductive health.

-With our state of the art laboratory and fully trained staff we are a great choice of clinic if you require PGD testing for any reason at all.
+With our state of the art laboratory and fully trained staff our clinic is a great choice if you require PGD/PGS testing for any reason.
 We constantly evaluate and then incorporate new technologies as appropriate.

-- Structural chromosomal abnormalities such as various forms of translocations.
+- Structural chromosomal abnormalities such as various forms of translocations, which increase miscarriage rates

 - Gender selection / family balancing

 Who may want to use PGT-A/PGT-M?

 PGT-M can be used by both fertile and infertile couples.
 Couples who are carriers of a familial single gene disorder may wish to access PGT-M to have children without the particular genetic disorder.